 Jimmy Garoppolo is healthy, ready to serve as Trey Lance's 49ers backup

-49ers' Garoppolo is healthy, ready to serve as Lance's backup originally appeared on NBC Sports Bayarea
+49ers' Garoppolo is healthy, ready to serve as Lance's backup originally appeared on NBC Sports Chicago

 Now that he knows his role, as Trey Lance’s backup, Garoppolo will be ready to open the season in that position.

-Coach Kyle Shanahan confirmed Garoppolo will be the team’s No. 2 quarterback on Sunday when the 49ers open the regular season against the Chicago Bears at Soldier Field.
+Coach Kyle Shanahan confirmed Garoppolo will be the team’s No. 2 quarterback on Sunday when the San Francisco 49ers open the regular season against the Chicago Bears at Soldier Field.

 When asked how Garoppolo looks in practices, Shanahan said he looks the same as always.